Andrew Madrigal

 Andrew's research endeavors are primarily centered on the transformation and reformation of the criminal legal system.
 His interests are diverse, covering wrongful convictions, corrections, social justice, and juvenile justice.Andrew’s research interests come from having his father (Rafael Madrigal Jr.) wrongfully convicted and sentenced to 53 years to life in prison.
 Rafael spent over nine years before his exoneration with the assistance of the California Innocence Project.
 Andrew is working towards research that can contribute to policies that assist exonerees post-incarceration.

-In the Fall of 2023, Andrew will be leading two sections of CRIM 101 (Introduction to Criminal Justice).
+In the Fall of 2024, Andrew will be leading two sections of CRIM 101 (Introduction to Criminal Justice) and one specialized course CRIM.
+4ST (Law and Society).
 His teaching responsibilities will extend into Spring 2024, where he will conduct another section of CRIM 101, along with CRIM 330 (Contemporary Corrections) and CRIM 350 (Juvenile Delinquency).

 ©